Office of Research Integrity

 The investigator at MUSC should submit an IBC application throught MUSC electronic registrations system (ERMA).
 At minimum the uploads listed below need to be attached.
 It may not be possible to provide all uploads with the initial application, but if they are not available, they should be provided as soon as possible so as not to delay IBC processing.

-- Appendix M as submitted to the NIH OBA Recombinant DNA Advisory Committee (RAC)
+- A document that contains responses to Appendices M-II through M-V of the NIH Guidelines as submitted to the NIH OBA Recombinant DNA Advisory Committee (RAC)

 - Any correspondence sent by RAC to the submitting investigator regarding its review of the protocol